Control Window Basics

 Selecting in Control Window

 You can select or unselect icons by clicking on them with the left mouse button.
 Every function you perform in the Control Window (for example FFT, Time-FFT, Extract from-to...) refers to selected icons, i.e. the windows they represent.
 For faster selecting or unselecting, click the right mouse button in the empty part of the Control Window and choose some of the selection options from the context menu (Select all, Unselect all, Invert selection...).

-Also, you can select icons by drawing a selection rectangle with the mouse.
+Also, you can select icons by dragging a selection rectangle with the mouse.
 If you hold a Ctrl key during mouse selection, you will unselect all icons inside the rectangle.

 Operations on single windows

-Click the right mouse button over an icon and a context menu will appear with some important functions for the window it represents.
-If you choose one function from the menu, the result will be just as if you have chosen that option for the window itself.
+Click the right mouse button over an icon and a context menu will appear with the selection of available functions for the window it represents.
+If you choose one function from the menu, the result will be just as if you have chosen that option from the window itself.

 Operations on multiple windows

 After you select any number of icons, you will be able to perform some of the available actions on all of them (if they all support the function).
 The fastest way to do so is to open a context menu in the empty part of the Control Window.
-It will show you various applicable functions which can be performed on all currently selected windows.
+It will show you the selection of applicable functions which can be performed on all currently selected windows.

 Click the right mouse button over the empty part of the window and a context menu will appear with Hide and Show options.
 Choosing one of these options will hide or show all selected windows.
 Hidden windows will have an "H" letter near their icon in the Control Window.
 This can be helpful if you need some temporary windows in your analysis but you don’t want them to be visible in the display.